victorchen796/buy-me/README.md

 ## Configuration

 By default, the MongoDB port is set to `localhost:27017`.
-To modify the hostname, port number, or any other authentication settings, modify the relevant values in `src/main/resources/application.properties`.
+To change the hostname, port number, or any other authentication settings, modify the relevant values in `src/main/resources/application.properties`.

 ## Building and Running